yashchandani98/Bhanu-Chat-Bot/README.md

-# Bhanu-Chat-Bot
+# Bhanu ChatBot
-This Chat Bot will be able to answer the end user's query and will be totally based on Artificial Intelligence technology with some complex Machine learning algorithms and python Modules.
+This ChatBot will be able to answer the end user's query and will be totally based on Artificial Intelligence technology with some complex Machine learning algorithms and python Modules.